 Success of the Local Product Councils is built upon passionate leadership, participation, and creating the right mixture of expertise.
 Councils provide opportunities for leadership and volunteer involvement in ULI at the local level by fostering a culture of openness, promoting excellence in programming, and sharing of issues critical to the land use planning and real estate development industries.

 Local Product Councils are led by a chair and vice-chairs who are responsible for content, guest speakers, schedule and membership of the council.
 In addition, each Local Product Council may have the opportunity to plan and execute one large program/event each year for the broader ULI Arizona District Council or smaller programs related to their priority area.
 Membership in Local Product Councils is application-based, open only to ULI Members, and will be in the range of 25-50 members.
-The Councils will determine their meeting frequency but will hold at least two meetings per year.
+The Councils will hold two meetings per year (typically half-day).